open-resources/physics_bank/content/public/005.Kinematics(2D and 3D)/Projectile Motion/Distance and Time for Cannon Ball/Distance_and_Time_for_Cannon_Ball.md

     allow-blank: true
     label: $x= $
     suffix: $m$
+myst:
   substitutions:
     params:
       vars:
         title: Distance and Time for a Cannon Ball
         distance_units: $m$
         time_units: $seconds$
-    distance_from_ground: 725
+      distance_from_ground: 415
-    speed_of_jett: 366
+      speed_of_jett: 512
-    angle: 45
+      angle: 49
 ---
 # {{ params.vars.title }}
 A cannon fires a projectile at a {{params.angle}}$^{\circ}$ angle at {{params.speed_of_jett}} $km/h$.
 The cannon is {{params.distance_from_ground}} $m$ above the ground.